sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 Then I used a function in my .zshrc file to call ffmpeg and imagemagick to convert a section of that video into a gif.

-If only you knew the power of a dot file.
+## If you only knew the power of a dotfile!

 ![](darth-vader.gif)